Electronic game: Electronic handhelds

+Home video games

 A video game is a game that involves interaction with a user interface to generate visual feedback on a video device.
 The word video in video game traditionally referred to a raster display device.
 However, with the popular use of the term "video game", it now implies any type of display device.

 Term "digital game" has been offered by some in academia as an alternative term.